nilemssn/website/.github/CONTRIBUTING.md

 6. Share your changes with the team!
 Go to the GitHub website and [create a pull request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request#creating-the-pull-request).
 This allows you to discuss your changes with the team and request reviews.
 When your changes are approved, [merge your pull request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/merging-a-pull-request#merging-a-pull-request-on-github).

-7. You can return to your terminal and delete your branch.
+7. You can return to your terminal and now delete your branch.
 Switch to a different branch:
    ```shell
    git checkout master
    ```